FirebaseExtended/firebase-queue/README.md

  - `_state_changed` - The timestamp that the task changed into its current state.
 This will always be close to the time the processing function was called.
  - `_owner` - A unique ID for the worker and task number combination to ensure only one worker is responsible for the item at any time.
  - `_progress` - A number between 0 and 100, reset at the start of each task to 0.
  - `_error_details` - An object optionally present, containing the error details from a previous task execution.
-If present, it will contain a `previous_state` string capturing the state the task was in when it errored, and an optional `error` string from the `reject()` callback of the previous task.
-TODO: attempts
+If present, it will contain a `previous_state` string (or `null` if there was no prior state, in the case of malformed input) capturing the state the task was in when it errored, an optional `error` string from the `reject()` callback of the previous task, and an optional `attempts` field containing the number of attempts made to retry a task when the task fails.

  By default the data is sanitized of these keys, but you can disable this behavior by setting `'sanitize': false` in the ([queue options](#queue-worker-options)).